aurelius-ai/hit_or_not/index.md

 ### Popularity is consistently predicted with 70-80% accuracy.

-What the training on youtube: https://www.youtube.com/watch?v=_u4-hA1SWnY&feature=youtu.be
+Whatch the models in training on youtube: https://www.youtube.com/watch?v=_u4-hA1SWnY&feature=youtu.be